baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

     netmask 255.255.255.0
     gateway 192.168.100.1
 ```

+Good documentation for the network interface file is hard to find.
+You can find online many examples, but What what is missing is an explanation of the syntax,
+an explanation of the meaning of the commands and which order the commands require.
+[What exists is far too complex for the type need][51],
+and the Ubuntu file `/usr/share/doc/ifupdown/examples/network-interfaces` is just examples,
+but the [manual page][52] is about right in its detail.
+Here is a brief summary for your typical needs:

+* Layer 2 Options
+    * `auto` Start the interface(s) at boot.
+    * `allow-hotplug` start the interface when a "hotplug" event is detected.
+This is the same situations as auto but the difference is that it will wait for an event like "being detected by udev hotplug api" or "cable linked".
+* Layer 3 Options
+    * `inet static` Defines a static IP address.
+    * `inet manual` Does not define an IP address for an interface.
+Generally used by interfaces that are bridge or aggregation members, or have a VLAN device configured on them.
+    * `inet dhcp` Acquire IP address through DHCP protocol.
+    * `inet6 static` Defines a static IPv6 address.
+* Interface Stanza Options
+    * `address` IP address for a static IP configured interface
+    * `netmask` netmask
+    * `gateway` The default gateway of a server.
+Be careful to use only one of this guy.
+    * `vlan-raw-device` On a VLAN interface, defines its "father".
+    * `bridge_ports` On a bridge interface, define its members.
+    * `down` Use the following command to down the interface instead of ifdown.
+    * `post-down` Actions taken right after the interface is down.
+    * `pre-up` Actions before the interface is up.
+    * `up` Use the following command to up the interface instead of ifup.
+    * `dns-nameservers` IP addresses of nameservers.
+Requires the `resolvconf` package.
+It’s a way to concentrate all the information in `/etc/network/interfaces` instead of using `/etc/resolv.conf` for DNS-related configurations.
+Do not edit the `resolv.conf` configuration file manually as it will be dynamically changed by programs in the system.
+    * `wpa-ssid` Wireless: Set a wireless WPA SSID.
+    * `wpa-psk` Wireless: Set a hexadecimal encoded PSK for your SSID.

 ### Step 13: Configure Firewall
 I recommend using [`ufw` (Uncomplicated FireWall)][34] to restrict access to the Raspberry Pi.